Skip to content

 Divisibility Rule of 12

-For any number to be divisible by 12, it must be divisible by 3 as well as 4 simultaneously.
-So, the divisibility rule of 3 and 4 is used together to check whether a number is divisible by 12 or not.
+For a number to be divisible by 12, it must be divisible by both 3 and 4 simultaneously.
+Therefore, the divisibility rules for 3 and 4 are used together to check whether a number is divisible by 12.

 For example, let's check whether 3276 is divisible by 12 or not.